pmoris/goscripts/README.md

 # goscripts - GO enrichment analysis tools

+The full documentation for this project is available at:

+---

 A ready to use `python` script to perform GO enrichment tests by inputting a list of uniprot_kb accession numbers, an ontology (`.obo`) file and a gene association (`.gaf`) file.

 The `goscripts` module contains further functionality to parse and manipulate `.obo` and `.gaf` files; e.g. retrieving parent/child terms by traversing the hierarchy, remapping a given set of GO terms to a specified depth, etc.